-The propellant flow is similar to chemical liquid engines except that there are no injectors and need for mixing.
+The propellant flow is similar to chemical liquid engines except that the rear no injectors and need for mixing.
 There is a need to cool several components of the engine.
-The power output of the reactor must be matched by the rate at which the heat is extracted by the propellant and exhausted down the nozzle.
+The power output of the reactor must be matched by the rate at which the h e a t is extracted by the propellant and exhausted down the nozzle.

-Thereflectorand the casing needs to be cooled.
+The reflector and the casing need to be cooled.
 This is done by passing the hydrogen propellant through channels in the reflector, Pumps are provided to ensure flow of propellant through the channels at desired rate.